 Works in Progress

-Statistical Discrimination with Endogenous Labour Supply and Affirmative Action (Job Market Paper)
+Self-confirming Anticipated Discrimination, Labour Supply and Affirmative Action (Job Market Paper)

 The Cultural Trust Gap: Discriminative Trust Across England’s North-South Divide

-Trust—the belief in another individual’s or organization’s intent to act in good faith—is a cornerstone of social prosperity.
+Trust—the belief in another individual’s or organisation’s intent to act in good faith—is a cornerstone of social prosperity.
 However, cultural norms significantly influence trust levels within and between groups, often leading to discriminatory behaviors that undermine cooperation.
 This paper investigates the impact of culture on trust in England—a culturally and economically divided nation—using a novel experimental approach that isolates trust from confounding factors such as risk preferences and distributional concerns.
 Focusing on self-identified Southerners and Northerners, I find evidence of a cultural trust gap.
 Specifically, while Southerners exhibit equal trust towards both groups, Northerners trust Southerners significantly less than their own group.
 By decomposing trust into its conditional and unconditional components, I show that this disparity is driven by unconditional trust: Northerners perceive Southerners as more selfish than their own culture.

 Identifying Trust from Social Preferences in Experiments (with R. Caputo)